Freeze Experian

 On the left side of the page, there is a big “Sign into your account” button.
 Click it to continue, then fill in your username and password.
 You may also need to perform an extra 2-factor verification step to log in by getting a code from Experian.

-2. Skip Upgrade Page
+2. Skip the Upgrade Page

 Experian has many consumer products that they want you to pay for.
 You do not need to pay Experian anything to freeze and unfreeze your credit.
 Click the blue “no, keep my current membership” button to continue.